IyesGames/minewars/doc/src/foss.md

 # Game Longevity and Our Promise to the Community

-We live in an era where people's beloved games are increasingly made unplayable and inaccessible, when the developers decide to abandon them, thanks to online-only gameplay and DRM.
+We live in an era where people's beloved games are increasingly made unplayable and inaccessible when the developers decide to abandon them, thanks to online-only gameplay and DRM.
 We are firmly against such practices.
 We believe that the fans of a game should be able to enjoy it forever.